 Wireless charging standards

-There are two major groups in wireless charging arena, which means there are competing wireless charging standards.
+There are two major groups in the wireless charging arena, which means there are competing charging standards.

-We've already mentioned the Wireless Power Consortium's Qi (pronounced "chee"), which is the inductive charging technology used by the iPhone 8 and X. Resonant charging is included in Qi's specification but it is not necessarily supported on all devices, whereas rival AirFuel Alliance offers both resonant and inductive technologies.
+We've already mentioned the Wireless Power Consortium's Qi, which is the inductive charging technology used by the iPhone XS and many others.
+Resonant charging is included in Qi's specification but it is not necessarily supported on all devices, whereas rival AirFuel Alliance offers both resonant and inductive technologies.

 In general, the vast majority of phones that support wireless charging and the products that enable you to add it support Qi.
-Qi is what's currently used in certain Starbucks outlets, for example.
+Qi is what's currently used by Starbucks, for example.

 How to get wireless charging on older iPhones